 The trend of higher refresh rate displays started with gaming laptops, and now the trend has indeed shifted over to smartphones.
-Since last year, more and more smartphone manufacturers are getting on this train of high refresh rate, and it is a feature that is here to stay in this industry.
+Since last year, more and more smartphone manufacturers have been on this train of high refresh rate, a feature that is here to stay in this industry.
 The beginning was with 90Hz, and then came 120Hz display smartphones.
-In fact, in 2020, most of the flagships feature a 120Hz refresh rate, and iPhone 12 series too will come with this new hardware change.
+In fact, in 2021, most of the flagships feature a 120Hz refresh rate, and the iPhone 13 series, too, will come with this new hardware change.
 The next step that’s left is a 144Hz display, and these 144Hz screens are quite popular among gaming laptops.
 As of now, there are already a few devices that come with a 144Hz screen.
-This means that the content on the screen of the screen will refresh at the rate of 144 frames per second.
-This will make the user experience fluid when you are browsing through the smartphone.
+This means that the content on the screen will refresh at the rate of 144 frames per second.
+This will make the user experience fluid when browsing through the smartphone.

 As of now, no games support 144Hz.
-But that will not stop companies pushing out new smartphones with 144Hz as the USP of the device.
-So what are the devices that have a 144Hz panel?
+But that will not stop companies from pushing out new smartphones with 144Hz as the USP of the device.
+So, what are the devices that have a 144Hz panel?
 Let’s find out.

 Here is the list of phones that support 144Hz refresh rate display